Custom

 The requirements are:

-- An RSA key-pair (private + public key) is required to sign and verify JWTs.
+A key-pair (private + public key) is required to sign and verify JWTs.
+The private key is used to sign the JWT, and the public key is advertised on a public JWKS URL.

-- The public key must be available on a public URL in JWKS format.
+- The URL must be a public URL in the JWKS format.

 - We have an example endpoint available here; ensure that your response looks similar.